ghastly-qurk/HCF/README.md

-# HCF using Euclid's Division Algorithm
+# HCF of 2 numbers
-Hi, this is my first project.
-Never used GitHub before.

-Finds HCF of 2 numbers with or without steps using Euclid's Division Algorithm.
+Prints HCF of 2 numbers using Euclid's Division Algorithm with or without steps.
 This program could be used to do your homework.

 Programmed in Python 3.5.2